Learn About Data Size Reduction Techniques

 This is an obvious technique most people think of in the context of data reduction.
 After all, so many of us are familiar with tools such as GZip and WinZip – which serve to reduce data size.
 But it is perhaps interesting to many that software compression also comes in multiple varieties.

 1. Lossy Compression

 The type of compression used for multimedia files is called Lossy compression.
-For instance, when you take a photograph in RAW format and convert that to a jpeg, there is loss of data.
+For instance, when you take a photograph in RAW format and convert that to a jpeg, there is a loss of data.
 The loss is not easily discernible to the naked eye, but it manages to shrink the size of the file considerably.
 Since this takes away very little from the user experience – it is a practical way to accomplish data reduction on digital images.
 Similarly, music recorded live will generate files that are much larger than the mp3 files that you may listen to later.
 During conversion, a lot of sound frequencies that are not in the human audible range can be safely removed – thus reducing the size of such files significantly.
-So, such compression, while lossy – has no negative impact in the final analysis.
+So, such compression, while lossy – has no negative impact on the final analysis.

 2. Lossless Compression